xapp-ai/documentation/help/integrations/integration-jobber.md

 :::important

-3rd party integrations are available on all paid tiers, it is not available on Starter.
+3rd party integrations are available starting at the Leads+ tier

 :::